Correlation

 The COD is the proportion of variability of the dependent variable (Y) accounted for or explained by the independent variable (x) equal to the COC value squared.

-In other words, it is the percentage of variation in Y explained by the linear relationship with X.
+In other words, it is the percentage of variation in Y explained by the linear relationship with X. or the ratio of the variation in the dependent variable explained by the regression to the total variation.

 The COC is a value from -1 to +1 that describes the linear correlation of the dependent and independent variable.
 A value near zero indicates no linear relationship.